iccir919/100-days-of-code/log.md

 **Today's Progress**: Converted the exercises/examples that are in the original Processing (Java) repository but missing in the p5.js (JavaScript) repository for the Introduction chapter of The Nature of Code by Daniel Shiffman and inserted them into my fork

-**Thoughts:** Today's work, translating snippets of code from one language to another could be considered by some tedious, but for me, the result was worth the pain.
+**Thoughts:** Today's work, translating snippets of code from one language to another (Processing to p5.js) could be considered by some tedious, but for me, the result was worth the pain.
 I loved finally seeing my lines of code come to life in the form of small animations.
-A sketch that is a graph of the noise distribution and actually one of the most simplest, is my favorite because it shows so elegantly how all the magic works, a clear look behind the scenes.
+A graph that visualizes noise distribution was one of the most simplest sketches I translated, but also is my favorite.

 **Links to work:**